-- This includes services and items needed for the treatment of effects and complications of the protocol treatment. - For more information, please refer to Chapter 3 Section K of your Member Handbook. - Community health worker care coordination and patient education services - Community Medical Emergency Technician (CMET) services - Post-hospital/post-nursing facility discharge visits ordered by your primary care provider - Safety evaluation visits ordered by your primary care provider - Community Paramedic: certain services provided by a community paramedic.
-The services must be a part of a care plan ordered by your primary care provider.
-The services may include: - Health assessments - Chronic disease monitoring and education - Help with medications - Immunizations and vaccinations - Collecting lab specimens - Follow-up care after being treated at a hospital - Other minor medical procedures
+- Allergy immunotherapy and allergy testing - Behavioral Health Home: coordination of primary care, mental health services and social services - Clinical trial coverage - Routine care that is: 1) provided as part of the protocol treatment of a clinical trial; 2) is usual, customary and appropriate to your condition; and 3) would be typically provided outside of a clinical trial. - This includes services and items needed for the treatment of effects and complications of the protocol treatment. - For more information, please refer to Chapter 3 Section K of this Member Handbook. - Community health worker care coordination and patient education services - Community Medical Emergency Technician (CMET) services - Post-hospital/post-nursing home discharge visits ordered by your primary care provider - Safety evaluation visits ordered by your primary care provider - Community Paramedic: certain services provided by a community paramedic.
+The services must be a part of a support plan ordered by your primary care provider.
+The services may include: